Hurricane Lee's projected path and timeline: Meteorologists forecast when and where it will hit

 When did Lee become a hurricane?

 The National Hurricane Center said Wednesday evening that Tropical Storm Lee strengthened into a Category 1 hurricane.
-By Thursday morning, it had maximum sustained winds of about 105 miles per hour, with higher gusts.
+By Thursday morning, it was a Category 2 with maximum sustained winds of about 105 miles per hour, with higher gusts.

 Lee is expected to become a "major hurricane," the NHC said, as it intensifies rapidly.
 It's likely to become a Category 4 or even Category 5 hurricane — a potentially "catastrophic" storm— as it travels over very warm water.